 Welcome to the year 2016!

 Below you will find the list I compiled of major events, trends, world leaders, cost of living, and popular culture for the year 2016.
-I hope this helps you with the baby book or commemorative project you’re working on.
+I hope this helps you with the baby book, time capsule, or commemorative project you’re working on.
 If you don’t want to write down all this information, take a look at the printable versions.

 Affiliate links have been incorporated into this post to provide you with further information about trends and popular items during this period of time.